 In early 2002, our management and board of directors recognized our need to raise additional funding in order to continue our research and development and the initiation of our clinical programs.
-By mid-2002, we began trying to obtain such funding through a variety of options, including attempting to secure single-project financing and attempting to sell the remainder of the shares available under our shelf registration statement.
-However, despite contacting more than 70 potential investors, we did not receive any funding through these efforts.
+From April 2002 through April 2003, members of management met with individuals from over 70 companies or institutions in the investment field to discuss Rigel.
+By mid-2002, we began trying to obtain funding through a variety of options, including attempting to secure single-project financing and attempting to sell the remainder of the shares available under our shelf registration statement.
+However, despite our efforts, we did not receive any funding.
 In addition, in light of market conditions, we determined that it would not be feasible to raise additional capital through a public offering.
 Instead, we evaluated and focused our efforts on a private placement to selected investors, and we evaluated the likelihood of a sale of the company on favorable terms, or at all.
 After extensive discussion of the terms and conditions of the Private Placement, a review of the absence of alternative financing or other strategic prospects and the receipt of advice from Houlihan Lokey Howard & Zukin Financial Advisors, Inc., our financial advisors, our board of directors approved the proposed Private Placement.
-The primary purpose of the Private Placement is to provide support for our current and near-term clinical product candidates in allergy, hepatitis C and rheumatoid arthritis, as well as to provide funds for other general corporate purposes and working capital.
+The primary purpose of the Private Placement is to provide support for our current and near term clinical product candidates in allergy, hepatitis C and rheumatoid arthritis, as well as to provide funds for other general corporate purposes and working capital.